Valley polarization of Landau levels driven by residual strain in the ZrSiS surface band: Introduction

 Here we investigate ZrSiS, a material chiefly known for its Dirac nodal-line band structure \cite{Schoop2016}.
 We focus on its unusual `floating' surface band.
 As first described by Topp \textit{et al.} \cite{Topp2017}, while non-symmorphic symmetry enforces a band degeneracy at the bulk Brillouin zone boundary, this symmetry breaks down at the surface.
 The degeneracy is lifted and a surface band is then allowed to split off, and this creates a highly two-dimensional and fairly simple multi-valley system atop the bulk nodal-line semimetal.

-Using high-resolution tunneling spectroscopy under high magnetic fields, we show that the LLs formed within the surface band generally exhibit a splitting into pairs of sub-levels.
-Imaging of the quasiparticle interference patterns in each sub-level shows that they are strongly valley-polarized, and allows direct $r$- and $q$-space visualizations of the orientation of the valley-split system.
-We demonstrate a method for obtaining valley-selective $\frac{\mathrm{d}I}{\mathrm{d}V}(V)$ spectra that has broad applicability to multi-valley systems.
+Using high-resolution tunneling spectroscopy under high magnetic fields, we show that the LLs formed within the surface band generally exhibit a splitting into pairs of sublevels.
+Imaging of the quasiparticle interference patterns in each sublevel shows that they are strongly valley-polarized, and allows direct $r$- and $q$-space visualizations of the orientation of the valley-split system.
+We demonstrate an efficient method for obtaining valley-selective tunneling spectra that has broad applicability to multi-valley systems.
 We also introduce a model-free method for inferring the indices of observed LLs even where the lowest LL cannot be seen, and this method has the added outcome of a direct measurement of the Berry phase around the LL orbit.
 These methods allow us to separately and precisely describe the dispersion for each valley of the surface bands.
 Comparison of the dispersion curves for different pairs of valleys indicates a rigid valley-dependent contribution to the band energies.

 The observation of sample dependence of the valley splitting, as well as a case of zero splitting, rules out spontaneous symmetry breaking order.
 Instead, we attribute the observations to residual strain.
 With the help of \textit{ab initio} band structure calculations we derive a quantitative estimate for the uniaxial strain that would cause the observed valley splitting.
-This is also an estimate of the typical residual strain that should be expected in a generic STM measurement prepared in a similar way.
+While there are image processing methods for detecting variations of inhomogeneous strain within the field-of-view of an STM measurement \cite{Lawler2010, Walkup2018}, they are insensitive to homogeneous or nearly-homogeneous strain.
+This includes `accidental' residual strain that may be expected in any measurement prepared using crystal cleavage, which is quantitatively measured here fore the first time.

 This work shows that even a small strain on the order of $\sim \SI{0.1}{\%}$ can lead to a dramatic rotational symmetry breaking in an energetically narrow electronic state, and in principle that this strongly symmetry breaking state can be manipulated by even weak perturbations.